neuropoly/distriploy/README.rst

       contains a token string created from
       https://github.com/settings/tokens

-      Set it up with eg.:
+      Set it up each time with eg.:

       .. code:: sh

-         read GITHUB_TOKEN
-         export GITHUB_TOKEN
+         export GITHUB_TOKEN=your_github_token

-      Or add it to an environment file *not under revision control*.
+      Or add it to an environment file *not under revision control*, such as in your `.bashrc`.

 - `mirrors`: mirroring information object, containing members whose key is a mirror handle.